BUILDING A STRONGER HEALTH WORKFORCE TO ADVANCE PEOPLE-CENTERED HEALTH SERVICES

 STRENGTHENING LEADERSHIP AND GOVERNANCE TO IMPROVE HEALTH SERVICE DELIVERY

-Baylor Foundation Uganda strengthens leadership and governance systems by functionalizing governance structures, enhancing multisectoral coordination, integrating digital learning platforms, and improving performance management systems in supported districts.
+During the reporting period of FY 2024/25, the Baylor Foundation Uganda functionalized its governance structures, facilitated multi-sectoral coordination, integrated digital learning platforms, and enhanced performance management systems in the supported districts.

-The Foundation works with district leadership and health facility managers to strengthen Hospital Boards and Health Unit Management Committees, enabling them to approve work plans and budgets, review annual reports, and oversee emergency medicine and health supply management.
-It also establishes and operationalizes project steering committees to guide implementation, advocate for inclusive workplace policies, and support district health initiatives.
+Functionalization of Facility and District Governance Structures: The Baylor Foundation Uganda worked in partnership with district leadership and health facility managers to enhance the functionality of Hospital Boards and Health Unit Management Committees, enabling them to approve facility work plans and budgets, review annual reports, and provide oversight of emergency medicine and health supply management.
+The Baylor Foundation Uganda further established and operationalized project steering committees, which provided oversight for regional implementation, guided project implementation, redefined the focus of HIV programming, advocated for inclusive workplace policies, and contributed to the rollout of the School Health Program in Kikuube, Hoima, and Masindi districts.

 DIGITIZING HEALTH SERVICE PROCESSES FOR EVIDENCE-BASED ACTION